ozymandiastb12/home-field-advantage/README.md

-# CFB Home Field Advantage Analysis
+# Home Field Advantage Analysis

-Analysis of Power 4 college football home field advantages (2014-2024).
+Analysis of home field advantages in college football (Power 4) and NFL (2014-2024).

 ## What it does
 Calculates which teams perform significantly better at home vs away by measuring the difference in margin of victory.